mtpontes/microservices-store/README.md

 ### Gateway
 - Main entry point of the application and load balancer.

-### Auth
-- Responsible for validating tokens and retrieving user authentication data.
-- Serves directly to the Gateway.

 ### Common
 - An internal library that all microservices use to implement security features.
 - Most services rely on it to implement Spring Security logic without code repetition.